UTSASRG/Scaler/README.md

 We should do something (based on the communication with Yang Wang):
 - First, we will need to compare it with perf!
 - Second, we may try to use Coz for this case, to see how much performance improvement that we could achieve.
+- Third, it could easily figure out some synchronization issues that perf cannot do.

+## Difference with sampling based tools (e.g., perf)

+- We should have better idea on the processing time of different components, since it is based on more correct information.
+For instance, perf may only sample one access out of 1 million accesses.
+- Because of the more precise information, this allows us to perform some Coz related information to infer the component (or function) with potential performance impacts.

 ## Development